What is the difference between a cosmetic surgeon and a plastic surgeon

-Things to consider before deciding to have a facelift
+Things to consider before deciding to have facelift surgery

-Before you opt for a facelift, some important issues to keep in mind include:
+Before you choose to have a facelift, some important issues to keep in mind include:

 - While a facelift should make you look younger, it will not raise sagging eyebrows, remove deep frown lines in the forehead, change your upper or lower eyelids, or get rid of wrinkles around the mouth.

 - Suture facelift, or thread lifting, is best suited to younger and middle-aged patients whose tissues have sagged with time or sun damage.
 It is not recommended for people with very thin or dry skin.
 Your medical practitioner will need to assess your individual suitability for this type of treatment.

 - The results of a facelift usually last between 5 and 12 years.

 - The normal ageing process will still continue after surgery.

 - Think about the financial cost.
 Cosmetic surgery rarely qualifies for rebates from Medicare or private health insurance companies.
 For more information:

 - Ask your medical practitioner about any out-of-pocket costs you can expect, and if you will be eligible for a rebate.